BaadMaro/CTF/IDEH-2021-Writeups/Man/README.md

 As Easy aS Cooking Bacon Chips : uppercase hint for AES CBC encryption
 the key of freedom is : idehcitinptevent -> encryption key = idehcitinptevent

-So we have an AES CBC Encyption
+So we have an AES CBC Encryption

 https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation